Localization detection based on quantum dynamics: Results

 \subsection{Time dependence}

-The time dependence of the magnetization and the twist overlap help understand the characteristics of quantum dynamics in the system.
-Figure~\ref{fig:time} illustrates $M_z(t)$ (in the upper row) and $|z(t)|^2$ (in the lower row) for several combinations of the disorder strength $w$ and the noise strength $\sigma$.
-Each panel plot ten samples of time series calculated from different disorder realizations.
-The panels in the same column, e.g., (a) and (e), share the same samples of wave functions.
-In other words, the curves of $M_z(t)$ and $|z(t)|^2$ with the same color in the same column are evaluated with the same wave functions.
+The time dependence of the magnetization and twist overlap helps us to understand the characteristics of quantum dynamics in the system.
+Figure~\ref{fig:time} illustrates $M_z(t)$ (in the upper row) and $|z(t)|^2$ (in the lower row) for several combinations of disorder strength $w$ and noise strength $\sigma$.
+Each graph plots ten samples of the time series calculated at different disorder realizations.
+The graphs in the same column, for example, (a) and (e), share the same wave-function samples.
+That is, the curves of $M_z(t)$ and $|z(t)|^2$ with the same color in the same column are evaluated using the same wave functions.

-Figures~\ref{fig:time}(a)--(c) and (e)--(f) demonstrate how the behavior of $M_z(t)$ and $|z(t)|^2$ changes with the disorder strength $w$ in noiseless cases ($\sigma=0$).
-At the initial time, $M_z=L=12$, then decreases to $M_z\simeq 0$ when the disorder is weak.
-As the disorder increases, $M_z(t)$ fluctuates around a positive value.
-Finally, $M_z(t)$ remains around the initial value in the localized phase.
-On the other hand, $|z|^2=1$ at the initial time decreases rapidly to $|z|^2\simeq 0$ when the disorder is weak.
-As the disorder increases, fluctuations of $|z|^2$ become noticeable.
-In contrast to $M_z(t)$, some samples of $|z(t)|^2$ oscillate with large amplitudes around a relatively low value.
+Figures~\ref{fig:time}(a)--(c) and (e)--(g) demonstrate how the behaviors of $M_z(t)$ and $|z(t)|^2$ change with disorder strength $w$ in the noiseless case ($\sigma=0$).
+Initially, $M_z=L=12$, which then decreases to $M_z\simeq 0$ when the disorder is weak.
+As the disorder strengthens, $M_z(t)$ fluctuates around positive values.
+Finally, $M_z(t)$ fluctuates around the initial value in the localized phase.
+However, $|z|^2=1$ at the initial time decreases rapidly to $|z|^2\simeq 0$ when the disorder is weak.
+As the disorder strengthens, the fluctuations in $|z|^2$ become noticeable.
+In contrast to $M_z(t)$, some samples of $|z(t)|^2$ oscillate with large amplitudes around relatively low values.

-Figures~\ref{fig:time}(d) and (h) show the time dependence of $M_z(t)$ and $|z(t)|^2$, respectively, in a noisy ($\sigma=0.3$) and small-disorder ($w=0.1$) case.
-The comparison between Figs.~\ref{fig:time}(a) and (d) suggests that the time average of $M_z(t)$ is larger in a noisy case than in a noiseless case in general.
-The difference in time dependence indicates that the noise in the interaction strength and the transverse field affects the quantum dynamics, which is not captured in Fig.~\ref{fig:dis}.
+Figures~\ref{fig:time}(d) and (h) show the time dependence of $M_z(t)$ and $|z(t)|^2$, respectively, for the noisy ($\sigma=0.3$) and weak-disorder ($w=0.1$) cases.
+A comparison of Figs.~\ref{fig:time}(a) and (d) suggests that the time average of $M_z(t)$ is larger in the noisy case than that in the noiseless case in general.
+The difference in time dependence indicates that the static noise in the interaction strength and transverse field affects the quantum dynamics, which is not reflected in Fig.~\ref{fig:dis}.